rahuldhole/xenv/README.md

 @tel @time @week @readonly @hidden @skip @button (script only)

 Scripts:
 Add script="..." or script=`...` to any directive (e.g. @text or @button) to run a shell snippet.
-Use --run-scripts to run them without confirmation.
+Use -r / --run-scripts to run all automatically (also honored in defaults mode).

 Output:
-Generates a dot-prefixed file derived from template name unless -o is specified.
+Generates a dot-prefixed file derived from template name unless -o/--output is specified.